TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Text/Index.rst

     :Data type: integer
     :Default: 100

-    The maximum length of the :ref:`text <gifbuilder-text-text>`.
+    The maximum length of the :t3-gifbuilder-text:`text`.
 This is just a natural break that prevents incidental rendering of very long texts!